eth-alexander/data-portfolio/README.md

+# Ethan Alexander

-# collection of personal projects related to data science, statistics, and machine learning
+# Collection of personal projects related to data science, statistics, and machine learning